 - If I’m using a subcontractor to help me, do they have professional indemnity insurance too?
 Should there be a written agreement between us?
 Do I need them to sign my terms and conditions?

-- What client sign off procedure, if any, is in place?
+- What client sign-off procedure, if any, is in place?

 Just having a think about your risk is all that’s needed.
 Although this isn't a foolproof (or exhaustive) list, considering points like these will help you deal with the most common complaints.

-And if you already have professional indemnity insurance, make sure it covers claims against you for things like copyright infringement and unintentional breach of contract.
+One final word, if you already have professional indemnity insurance, make sure it covers claims against you for things like copyright infringement and unintentional breach of contract.
 In our experience, these are two of the most common kinds of claims against web designers.

 If things do go wrong, clients tend to sue first and ask questions later.
 At least this way you’ll be prepared.